-Bright Stalk Wind Farm will have an installed capacity of 200 megawatts (MW) — enough to power approximately 73,000 average Illinois homes with clean energy each year.
+Bright Stalk Wind Farm has an installed capacity of 205 megawatts (MW) — enough to power approximately 70,000 average Illinois homes.

-Bright Stalk Wind Farm will yield significant economic benefits to the community in the form of payments to landowners, local spending, and annual community investment.
+Bright Stalk Wind Farm yields significant economic benefits to the community in the form of payments to landowners, local spending, and annual community investment.

-Bright Stalk Wind Farm will save more than 355 million gallons of water each year and will displace carbon emissions from fossil fuel power plants, a major contributor to climate change.
+Bright Stalk Wind Farm saves more than 355 million gallons of water each year and displaces carbon emissions from fossil fuel power plants, a major contributor to climate change.
 Wind energy also enhances air quality by helping to mitigate the health effects of harmful air pollutants.

-Bright Stalk Wind Farm will be compatible with other land uses and will provide a stable form of income to local landowners.
+Bright Stalk Wind Farm is compatible with other land uses and provides a stable form of income to local landowners.
 Millions of dollars will be paid to the wind farm’s landowners through the life of the project.
 These supportive landowners participate in long-term lease and easement agreements that cover turbines, access roads, and transmission corridors.